-Our crop rotation plan also includes a fallow bed for vegetative composting and we dress the perennial vegetable and herb beds with well-aged composts and worm casings produced in our vermiculture bins.
+Our crop rotation plan also includes a fallow bed for vegetative composting and we dress the perennials with well-aged composts and worm casings produced in our vermiculture bins.
 Fish and kelp emulsion is used as a foliar feed for seedlings and plants requiring an extra boost of nutrition.

 If the soil needs amending, we use only those supplements that are closest to their natural form; greensand for potassium (K), rock phosphate and wood ash for phosphorous (P) and blood meal for nitrogen (N).
 Limestone helps to sweeten our naturally acidic Virginia red clay with calcium (Ca) and magnesium (Mg.)
-Using green manure cover crops and non-synthetic supplements prevents the buildup of residual salts found in manufactured fertilizers, which in turn saves the beneficial soil microorganisms and groundwater from decline.
+Cover cropping and non-synthetic supplements prevents the buildup of residual salts found in manufactured fertilizers, which in turn saves the beneficial soil microorganisms and groundwater from decline.

 Because we maintain honeybees, eat what we grow and drink the water from our well, we follow organic practices and purchase organic seeds whenever possible; however, we are not a certified organic farm.